coldworld22/Skillbridge/docs/deployment.md

      ```bash
     # Example using SkillBridge's VPS domain and IP
     FRONTEND_URL=https://eduskillbridge.net,http://147.93.121.45
+    # Do not prefix with "FRONTEND_URL=" when using
+    # docker-compose environment variables.
      ```

     This value is used for CORS and socket.io connections.
 If it still points to